 And like Biko, his advice on making it in his art industry was so unique.
 Unique I tell you.

 I also had to ask him the big question.
-Are they’re too many love songs being produced in Kenya?
+Are there too many love songs being produced in Kenya?
 His answer astounded me.

 He was such a

 big open book as he described his unique urban folk music.
-He clarified why he makes music (it’s not for fame guys) and what sets him apart from other Kenyan artists.
-It was humbling.
+He clarified why he makes music (it’s not for fame guys) and what sets him apart from other Kenyan musicians.

 What else was fun?
-Other than impromptu karaoke sessions in studio, we run a Twitter poll to find out what the listeners’ favorite Tetu Shani track is.
+Other than impromptu karaoke sessions in the studio, we run a Twitter poll to find out what the listeners’ favourite Tetu Shani track is.
 Which one would you have voted for?

 But enough rave about the African Troubadour.
 It’s time to actually hear him and his ah-mazing music.
 Can you tell how nervous I was?

-I still don’t know which was more surreal, interviewing Biko or Tetu (Ahem).
+I still don’t know which was more surreal, interviewing Biko or Tetu.

 He’s on your favorite social by the way, since I know you want to see more of his brown hat and Wonder Woman cuffs.

-I hope to meet more humorous people like him in the future.
+P.S.
+I hope to interview more humorous people like him in the future.